-2. Be aware about what causes you stress and think of ways to minimise this before hand.
+2. Be aware of what causes you stress and think of ways to minimise this beforehand.
 Stay focused on the solution rather than the problem and talk openly about it if it helps.

 3. Take control of your time and plan ahead.
 List everything that needs doing and decide when you will fit it all in.
 Ask family members for help and be realistic, if you don’t have time to make your own mince pies it’s not the end of the world.

 4. As you are in control of your time, allow a few hours for some fun and relaxation.
 It could as simple as a haircut, a nice walk or an afternoon reading a book.